-Calibration 73 Auditors conducting audits of the same organization in consecutive years References: ASR-101-V2.1 (D1.2.13c) Situation: If there are multiple auditors on an audit team, does the limit of three consecutive years apply to all auditors or only to the lead auditor?
+Calibration 73 Auditors conducting audits of the sa me organization in consecutive years References: ASR-101-V2.1 (D1.2.13c) Situation: If there are multiple auditors on an audit team, does the limit of three consecutive years apply to all auditors or only to the lead auditor?
 Interpretation: The requirement for an auditor to not audit the same organization in more than three consecutive years applies to all auditors.
-Conformity and Iss Pate: 7/16/2020 Status: Issued
+Conformity and Is sue Date: 7/16/2020 Status: Issued